pimoroni/grow-python/examples/README.md

 * `auto_water` - Whether to run the attached pump (True to auto-water, False for manual watering)
 * `wet_point` - Value for the sensor in saturated soil (in Hz)
 * `dry_point` - Value for the sensor in totally dry soil (in Hz)
-* `icon` - Optional icon image for the channel, see the icons directory for images.

 ## General Settings